Making the Perfect Soup Stock

 8 pounds of bones with meat

 Preheat oven to 350 degrees F (230 degrees C).
 Slice onion.
 Chop scrubbed celery and carrots into 1-inch chunks.
 In a large shallow roasting pan place soup bones, onion, and carrots.
 Bake, uncovered until the bones are well browned, turning occasionally.
 This is maybe 45 minutes and shouldn't be longer than an hour.
-Drain off fat.
 This can be messy in the pan, so line the pan with aluminum foil or parchment paper to facilitate the clean-up.
 Place the browned bones, onion, and carrots in a large soup pot or Dutch oven -- and any fat or juices in the pan after the roasting.
 Put the empty roasting pan on a burner and add about a cup water and move it around with a spoon or spatula in order to "deglaze" the pan, pour this and any little bits and pieces of meat or vegetables into the soup pot.
-If you want to know, these bits and pieces are called "fond" and add LOTS of flavor.
+If you want to know, these bits and pieces are called the "fond" and add LOTS of flavor.

-If you plan to add some tomato paste, for a nice flavor burst "paint" the roast bones with the tomato paste before adding them to the stock pot.
+If you plan to add some tomato paste, for a nice flavor burst "paint" the roasted bones with the tomato paste before adding them to the stock pot.

 Turn the heat on high until bubbles start to form.

 usually simmer mine for about 16 hours.
 Others go